copsTvFan/cops-episode-guide/guide.md

   leave and Harry goes to a call of a fight where someone is bloody.
 John has a bloody face and is wearing a Van Halen 1980 ringer tour shirt.
 His wife says guys grabbed bats and sticks and beat him.
-His brother was there too, he said they told him, "don't f--k with the Crips" Their car is destroyed, all the windows are smashed and there is blood on the roof.
+His brother was there too, he said they told him, "don't fuck with the Crips" Their car is destroyed, all the windows are smashed and there is blood on the roof.
 A group of kids got in front of him and when they stopped they were attacked.
 The older brother has bad bruises on his back.
 The one that got it the worst rode up on his